-6Exceptions are Caballero et al. (2009), Buera and Shin (2011), and Benhima and Bacchetta (2011) who also analyze the impact of faster growth in developing countries.
+6Exceptions are Caballero et al. (2008), Buera and Shin (2011), and Bacchetta and Benhima (2011) who also analyze the impact of faster growth in developing countries.

 7Song, Storesletten and Zilibotti (2011), Buera and Shin (2011), and Benhima (2012) show that financial frictions can suppress firm investment demand, leading to net capital outflows from developing countries.
-From an empirical standpoint however, the period of pronounced global imbalances saw an increase in investment to GDP in Asia rather than a fall (Figure 1.4).
-Sandri (2010) and Benhima and Bacchetta (2011) focus on
+From an empirical standpoint however, the period of pronounced global imbalances saw an increase in investment to GDP in Asia rather than a fall (see Figure C.1 in Appendix C).